floesche/neuView/docs/developer-guide.md

 - Generated pages: `NeuronType.html` (combined only)
 - Rationale: Without hemisphere data, only combined view is meaningful

-#### Integration with Legacy Code
+#### System Integration

-The automatic system maintains backward compatibility while removing user-facing complexity.
+The automatic page generation system maintains backward compatibility while removing user-facing complexity.
 The `GeneratePageCommand` class has been simplified by removing the `soma_side` parameter, allowing the system to auto-detect appropriate pages to generate.
 See `src/neuview/models/page_generation.py` for the updated command structure.

 #### Performance Considerations